What is psoriasis?

 Seek the advice of your family physician.
-They may refer you to see a Dermatologist, a doctor specializing in the diagnosis and treatment of skin disorders.
-Currently, there is no cure for psoriasis, but there are effective treatment options for Canadians.
+They may refer you to see a dermatologist (a doctor specializing in the diagnosis and treatment of skin disorders).
+Diagnosing psoriasis is often easy as it has visible symptoms, but your dermatologist may require you to undergo a skin biopsy or x-ray to confirm a diagnosis.
+Currently, there is no cure for psoriasis, but there are several effective treatment options.
 Many patients diagnosed with psoriasis are able to live completely normal lives, however, for some it is a debilitating disease.
-Diagnosing psoriasis is often easy, as it has visible symptoms, but sometimes your Dermatologist may require you to undergo a skin biopsy or x-ray to confirm a diagnosis.
-Click here for help finding a Dermatologist near you
+The Canadian Dermatology Association can assist in locating a dermatologist near you.

 How can I prevent flare ups and manage psoriasis moving forward?

-There are several ways to treat psoriasis, the most commonly used methods are topical treatments, ultraviolet light therapy, and systemic treatments.
+There are several ways to treat psoriasis.
+The most common methods are topical treatments, ultraviolet light therapy, and systemic treatments.

 Peer to Peer:

 We solicited comments from other patients who have experienced Psoriasis who have shared some advice based on personal experience.
-(Coming Soon!)
+Peer Feedback

 There are two organizations supporting patients in Canada living with Psoriasis: